-- Serve small portions of high calorie dishes such as macaroni and cheese.
+- Serve your family small portions of high calorie dishes such as macaroni and cheese.

 - Cherish your most decadent dishes.
-Save them for special occasions.
+Save them for special occasions, such as birthdays and holidays.

 Make Meaningful Swaps